Rise to Success: Career Highlights of Deshaun Watson

 2016: Orange Bowl Victory

-2016: Led Clemson to National Championship
+2016: National Championship

-May 12, 2017: Signed Contract with Texans
+May 12, 2017: Signed with the Houston Texans

-September 10, 2017: First Regular-Season Appearance
+September 10, 2017: First Regular Season Appearance

-2017: Clemson Wins National Championship
+2017: College Football Playoff National Championship Victory

-2017: Donation to NRG Stadium Employees
+2017: Donation to Hurricane Harvey Victims

 In 2017, Deshaun Watson donated his first NFL game check of approximately $27,000 to three NRG Stadium cafeteria employees affected by Hurricane Harvey.

-2017: Drafted by Houston Texans
+2017: Drafted by the Houston Texans

 In 2017, Deshaun Watson was selected in the first round of the NFL draft by the Houston Texans.

-2018: Texans Traded First Round Pick
+2018: Texans Traded 2018 First Round Pick

-2018: Guided Texans to Division Title
+2018: Division Title with the Texans

 April 28, 2020: Texans Exercised Fifth-Year Option